Oxycodone Street Names

 Oxycodone Access

-Considering the strict federal regulations surrounding prescription medications, it’s a wonder how these drugs still make it onto the streets.
+There are strict federal regulations surrounding prescription medications, yet these drugs still make it onto the streets.
 As with any “business” cycle, where there’s a demand, a supply will follow.

 the Take-Away